 The Sister Cities Young Artist Competition is sponsored by Central Bank and the John G. Irvin Galleries, as well as the Lexington Sister Cities Commission.
 The contest was open to all Lexington students aged 13-18.

 The theme of the competition was “Global Citizens: Resilient Communities”.
 Chloe’s piece, “People of the World”, was done on velour paper with pastels.
 Of her inspiration for the piece, Chloe says, “I was inspired by the prompt, and how people need to put their differences aside and come together in peace.”
 The writing in the background of Chloe’s artwork is the prompt for the contest written in four different languages.

 Second place was awarded to Chase Faulkner of Paul Laurence Dunbar High School for his piece “Resilient Spirit”.
 Third place went to Maryam Al Azzawi of Paul Laurence Dunbar High School for her work titled “Together”.
 Gwen Ganadillo from Frederick Douglass High School received honorable mention for her piece “World Peace”.
 Chloe won $250, Chase received $150, and Maryam won $100 from Central Bank.
 Additionally, honorable mention Gwen Ganadillo was awarded $50 from Lexington Sister Cities.
 Mayor Linda Gorton, Luther Deaton of Central Bank, and Councilmember and Sister Cities Chairman Bill Farmer awarded prizes to the winning students.

-The art teacher of the winning student will receive $250 from Lexington Sister Cities to use for classroom supplies.
+The winning art teacher, Rebecca Banks of Frederick Douglass, received a $250 prize from Lexington Sister Cities to use for classroom supplies.

 1st place - Rose Linn, Frederick Douglass